sandeepbachhu/tenant-compass/README.md

 2. **IAM Permission Issues**: Verify that the IAM roles have the correct permissions as described in the Prerequisites section.
 3. **Cross-Account Role Not Found**: Ensure the cross-account role exists in each organization account with the correct name and trust policy.
 4. **S3 Bucket Access Denied**: Verify that the script has permission to upload objects to the specified S3 bucket.
+5. **Region Detection Failures**: Ensure the cross-account role has `tag:GetResources` permission for the Resource Groups Tagging API.